STRNDV/GlamBatcher/README.md

+## WARNING: This tool DOES edit your Glamourer designs BUT it does not update your ingame-cache yet.
+For now, you need to CLOSE your game BEFORE using the tool, otherwise, your game will not get the changes you have made!
+I'm currently working on completing the whole thing.

 ## ⚠️ Disclaimer & Authorship

 **I do not write code personally.** This tool was created for my own needs using Artificial Intelligence assistance.